***previously titled "A Beautiful Lie"

 . . . . .

-The billionaire stared down at the boy's desk, taking note of the various VCRs, DVD players and other old, probably abandoned sets of machinery.
+Tony gave a small nod of his head before turning back to gaze around the room, despite his attention being elsewhere.
+He stared down at the boy's desk, taking note of the various VCRs, DVD players and other old, probably abandoned sets of machinery.
 Each and every one had been cracked open, various chips and wires strewn about the desk.
 "So...you've been busy."
-He commented, plucking a small wired chip up off from the messy table, Peter tensing slightly at the action.
+He plucked6trg a small wired chip up off from the messy table, Peter tensing slightly at the action.
 "Where'd you get this crap anyway?"
 Tony asked, glancing back at the kid.
 "Something tells me most kids aren't lining up at the nearest game station to buy this junk."

 Peter merely shrugged his shoulders.
 "You'd be surprised by the kind of stuff you find in the trash."